-- ◆ All equipment must be installed in accordance with any and all applicable National Electric Code, NFPA 70, National Fire Code NFPA 72, Canadian Electrical code, local building codes and any other applicable codes, laws or regulations. - ♦ It is unlawful to operate this equipment in the USA without a valid FCC radio station license.
-It is unlawful to operate this equipment in Canada without a valid Industry Canada license.
-Other countries most likely require licensing through appropriate authorities as well. - ♦ Be certain to properly ground the antenna, 7744F enclosure and any surge protection devices to help dissipate surges away from the equipment and personnel.
-The grounding of the antenna and surge protector is for your safety and the safety of your equipment and should not be neglected. - ♦ If the antenna or cables connected to this equipment come in contact with electrical power lines, DEATH or SERIOUS INJURY may result. - ♦ Test this system periodically for proper operation.
+- All equipment must be installed in accordance with National Electric Code, NFPA 70, National Fire Code NFPA 72 and local building codes. - It is unlawful to operate this equipment in the USA without a valid FCC radio station license.
+Other countries most likely require licensing through appropriate authorities as well. - Be certain to properly ground the antenna, 7788F enclosure and any surge protection devices to help dissipate surges away from the equipment and personnel.
+The grounding of the antenna and surge protector is for your safety and the safety of your equipment and should not be neglected. - If the antenna or cables connected to this equipment come in contact with electrical power lines, DEATH or SERIOUS INJURY may result. - Test this system periodically for proper operation.
 AES assumes no responsibility for this equipment's failure to operate.
-AES' sole responsibility is to repair or replace any AES device found to be defective during the warranty period. - ◆ Exposure to extreme cold below 0°C or extreme hot above 50°C could damage any Gel battery used in the installation of this product.
-Extreme temperatures can also cause unexpected operation of the electronics. - Exposure of the electronics to excessive water or moisture (such as a rain, shower, bath, pool, sauna, etc) could cause damage and unexpected operation. - ◆ Avoid dropping or other physical impact to the unit, which could damage the enclosure or internal components.
+AES' sole responsibility is to repair or replace any AES device found to be defective during the warranty period. - Exposure to extreme cold below 0°C or extreme hot above 50°C could damage any Gel battery used in the installation of this product.
+Extreme temperatures can also cause unexpected operation of the electronics. - Exposure of the electronics to excessive water or moisture (such as a rain, shower, bath, pool, sauna, etc) could cause damage and unexpected operation. - Avoid dropping or other physical impact to the unit, which could damage the enclosure or internal components.